capdegarde/pspider-over-list/README.md

 # What does it do:
 - Nothing serious, by default param spider doesn't have a file feature and you would have to supply your gathered subdomains one by one manually.
-So this 10 line code would love overyou subdomain list with ParamSpider.
+So this 10 line code would loop over your subdomains list with ParamSpider.

 # Get it to work:
 - Make sure ParamSpider is installed on your home dir (~/)